dxpr/lightning_dxpr/README.md

 ## Authentication

 - To access `dxpr/dxpr_builder` packages, you need to to have an active subscription at DXPR.com.
 You can find your token here: https://app.sooperthemes.com/download/all#composer.
-This token is unique to your DXPR.com account and should be kept secret, like a password.

-@todo change url to dxpr.com after site launch
+This token is unique to your DXPR.com account and should be kept secret, like a password. *@todo change url to dxpr.com after site launch*

-*Your composer needs to be version 1.10 or higher for this to work*
+- Make sure composer version 1.10 or higher

 - Configure the access token: